rajaii/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ForEach applies a callback to each element in the array and returns undefined while .map applies a callback but returns a new array with the resulting values from the callback applied on the array items.

 2. What is the difference between a function and a method?

+A function is a general term while a method is a function that is in an object.

 3. What is closure?

+A closure is a function nested within another function.
+It can serve as a separate memory space and also can access variables in outer scopes from its own scope.

 4. Describe the four rules of the 'this' keyword.

+Global binding, implicit binding, explicit binding, and new binding.
+Global binding occurs in the global scope.
+Implicit binding occurs when this is tied to the object it is called from.
+Explicit binding occurs when .call or .apply are used.
+And finally, new binding occurs when new is used to instantiate an object  from a constructor.

 5. Why do we need super() in an extended class?

+When we call super() our child classes that extend the parent will set all the properties that need to be set in the super() function.
+This does away with the need for parent.call(this, childAtrribute).

 ## Project Set up